TAU-VAILab/HaLo-NeRF/README.md

 ###  coming soon:
 link for downloading the trained RGB models of the scenes.

+# Part C: Training The HaLo-NeRF semantic

-# Retrive the relevant images
+## Retrive the relevant images
 TODO: Fill here
 ###  coming soon:
 link for csv retrieval files.

-# Create the data for the semantic part
+## Create the data for the semantic part

 To create semantic data, for training the semantic part - run:
 ```